SQL NOT EXISTS Operator

 )

-As you can see from the above screenshot, it is returning all the rows.
-Because the subquery returns FALSE, it means the Sql Server NOT EXISTS will return TRUE
+As you can see from the screenshot below, it is returning all the rows with sales that are not greater than 3000.
+Because the subquery returns FALSE, it means the NOT EXISTS will return TRUE.

 The following SQL Server Not Exists query will find the Employees whose Occupation is neither Skilled Manual nor Clerical.
-Here we are going to use the SQL IN Operator inside the Subquery
+Here, we are going to use the IN Operator inside the Subquery

 USE [SQL Tutorial]